How To Grow Broccoli Sprouts In A Tray?

 Before sowing the broccoli seeds, it’s beneficial to soak them overnight.
 This step allows the seeds to rehydrate and kickstarts the germination process.
 Measure the desired amount of seeds and place them in a bowl of water.
 Ensure that the seeds are fully submerged and leave them to soak overnight.
 This process helps soften the seed coat, making it easier for the tiny sprouts to emerge.

-READ Broccoli Seeds Glucosinolates
+READ Do Broccoli Seeds Contain Sulforaphane?

 Sow the Seeds